Proto-Basque language

+Proto-Basque (aitzineuskara; protoeuskera, protovasco; proto-basque) is a reconstructed ancient stage of the Basque language.
+It preceded another reconstructed stage, Common Basque, which is derived by comparing dialects of modern Basque.
+Common Basque is their reconstructed common ancestor.
+Proto-Basque is based on the comparison also of words that precede Common Basque, such as Latin words in Basque, and toponyms.
+Common Basque is dated to the 5th and 6th centuries, while Proto-Basque stage can be roughly dated to the last centuries BCE, before the Roman conquests in the Western Pyrenees.

+The foundation for the study of both stages was laid out by the Basque linguist Koldo Mitxelena.
+The topic was launched by him in the first edition of Fonética histórica vasca in 1961.

 Background

 The first linguist who scientifically approached the question of the historical changes that Basque had undergone over the centuries was Koldo Mitxelena.
 His work on Proto-Basque focused mainly on between the 5th century BCE and the 1st century CE, just before and after initial contact with the Romans.
-The main method that he used was internal reconstruction since Basque has no known genetic relatives, preventing the use of the comparative method.
 By comparing variants of the same word in modern dialects and the changes that Latin loanwords had undergone, he deduced the ancestral forms and the rules for historical sound changes.
-His groundbreaking work, which culminated with the publication of his book Fonética histórica vasca (1961), was carried out mostly before the Aquitanian inscriptions were found, but they fully backed up Mitxelena's proposed Proto-Basque forms.
+His groundbreaking work, which culminated with the publication of his book Fonética histórica vasca (1961) (a revised version of his doctoral thesis of 1959), was carried out mostly before the Aquitanian inscriptions were found, but they fully backed up Mitxelena's proposed Proto-Basque forms.

 Since then, a number of other prominent linguists, such as Larry Trask, Alfonso Irigoien, Henri Gavel and most recently Joseba Lakarra, Joaquín Gorrotxategi and Ricardo Gómez, have made further contributions to the field.
-Some of them, such as Lakarra, have focused their attention on even older layers of the language (Pre-Proto-Basque) that preceded the Celtic invasion of Iberia.
+Some of them, such as Lakarra, have focused their attention on even older layers of the language, called Pre-Proto-Basque (or Old Proto-Basque), that preceded the Celtic invasion of Iberia.

-Vocabulary
+Direct attestations of Proto-Basque

+Onomastic attestations of the Aquitanian language, which is only known from the names of places, persons and deities in inscriptions from the first centuries CE, closely match the reconstructed form of Proto-Basque.
+For instance, Aquitanian names contain elements such as Seni- or Sembe- that fully correspond to the reconstructed Proto-Basque words *seni 'boy' and *sembe 'son'.

+A small sample of what is thought to be a form of Proto-Basque has been discovered on the Hand of Irulegi, an inscribed bronze artifact in the shape of a right hand dated to the 1st century BC.

+Reconstruction

+Phonology

+The consonant system of Proto-Basque was reconstructed by Mitxelena as follows:

+The characteristic fortis–lenis contrast was realized in three ways: